erincatto/box2d/Building.md

 - Command line: `cd Testbed`
 - Command line: `../Build/bin/x86_64/Debug/Testbed`

+For those who prefer cmake, this builds *ONLY* Box2D as a library

+Create the build files
+`cmake .`

+Build Box2D
+`make`

+Install this to your system for use in other projects `sudo make install`

 If using Mesa, you may need to override the OpenGL version.
 - Command line: `MESA_GL_VERSION_OVERRIDE=3.3COMPAT ../Build/bin/x86_64/Debug/Testbed`